-Montessori is a method of education that is based on self-directed activity, hands-on learning and collaborative play.
-In Montessori classrooms children make creative choices in their learning, while the classroom and the teacher offer age- appropriate activities to guide the process.
+Montessori is a method of education based on self-directed activity, hands-on learning, and collaborative play.
+In Montessori classrooms, children make creative choices in their knowledge, while the classroom and the teacher offer age-appropriate activities to guide the process.

 A Montessori classroom integrates children of mixed ages.
-This promotes socialization, respect and solidarity among them naturally.
+This promotes socialization, respect, and solidarity among them naturally.
 The environment promotes the child's independence in the exploring and learning process.
-Freedom and self-discipline make possible that each child finds activities that respond to their evolutionary needs.
+Freedom and self-discipline make it possible that each child finds activities that respond to their evolutionary needs.

-The Montessori teacher, called "directress", observes each child, his/her needs, capabilities and interests, and offers him/her opportunities to work intelligently and with a concrete purpose, to service the care of him/herself and of the small community in the classroom.
-The directress' final objective is to intervene the minimum possible as the child progresses in his/her development.
-The directress allows the child to act, want and think for him/herself, helping him/her to develop confidence and inner discipline.
+The Montessori teacher, called "directress", observes each child, his/her needs, capabilities, and interests, and offers him/her opportunities to work intelligently and with a concrete purpose, to service the care of him/herself and the small community in the classroom.
+The directress' final objective is to intervene at the minimum possible as the child progresses in his/her development.
+The directress allows the child to act, want, and think for him/herself, helping him/her to develop confidence and inner discipline.

-The environment caters for the child as a whole, looking at each individual and their social, emotional, physical, spiritual, and mental wellbeing.
+The environment caters to the child as a whole, looking at each individual and their social, emotional, physical, spiritual, and mental well-being.

-The environment also plays a major part in learning as materials entice students to try new things as well as help install a sense of order and pride in the school.
+The environment also plays a significant part in learning as materials entice students to try new things, as well as help, install a sense of order and pride in the school.
 Taking care of the environment both inside and outside is a part of our weekly routine, from feeding the fish to watering plants and cleaning the classroom, all activities that promote future independent children.

 The Unschooled Approach

-Unschooling encourages exploration of activities initiated by the children themselves, believing that the more personal learning is, the more meaningful, well-understood and therefore useful it is to the child.
+Unschooling encourages exploration of activities initiated by the children, believing that the more personal learning is, the more meaningful, well-understood, and therefore useful it is to the child.

 Supported and Assisted Self-directed education in a natural environment better equips a child to handle the "real world